 The Snap-In Fenders (Amazon Link Ad) fall in the category of the coolest-but-simplest idea ever.
 They pop in the hole that is already on the Spark and they keep you from rubbing against the dock.
 You must remove them when you go for a ride as they will not stay on with all the waves.

 You only need 2 per Spark – as you only dock on one side.
 The Spark will have the holes on each side, one in front the other in the rear.

 7. Sea-Doo Spark Safety Kit

 I love the Sea-Doo Safety Kit.
 I would recommend getting the Sea-Doo Safety Kit Here (Amazon Link Ad) because it has a special shape that fits under the glove box of the Spark.
 I use the kit as a dry box to keep my keys, phone, and wallet dry.
 Plus, it’s bright so you can see it if you drop it in the water.

 I didn’t put this option that high up, don’t get me wrong having storage is important.
 But if you get a Spark with iBR then more than likely you already have this option along with the step in the rear.

 If you got a base model, then you can get the front storage here (Amazon Link Ad).

 Is it hard to install?
 No. Just make sure to use the correct size drill bit.
 It’s about 6 holes you’ll have to drill, and the Spark already has the indentions for where they go.

-I never got the front storage option and instead went with a dry bag like this one here (Amazon Link Ad).
-I clip it on the front-side or off the rear tow hook.
+I never got the front storage option and instead went with a dry bag like (Amazon Link Ad) this one here.
+I clip it on the front side or off the rear tow hook.
 I like this better because it’s cheaper and I can take it with me.
 I would still buy the dry bag even if you have the front storage because the front storage is not dry, unlike a dry bag.